-Chapter Project Grants
+Chapter Project Grant

 NEHS Project Grants are designed to encourage local chapters to be innovative in developing projects that further the goals of the Society.
 The Society will award a limited number of grants each semester, for no more than $200 each, to support local chapter activities that will be enhanced or made possible by the grant monies.

 Any active chapter may apply.
 No chapter may submit more than one proposal in each semester; chapters receiving project grants may receive only one in an academic year.
-Projects must be organized and led by student members and must be endorsed and monitored by chapter advisors.
+Projects must be organized and led by student members and must be endorsed and monitored by Chapter Advisors.
 Applications should be prepared by student members.

 Funds may be requested for separate projects or for parts of larger projects, and chapters should explore ways to use project grants in combination with funds secured from other sources.
 Appropriate projects include, but are not limited to: